Musings of a *IX guy

 Once the above works then do the SASL/TLS setup

-If you have a firewall setup or are using the Centos system-config-securitylevel like me then you need to allow ports 993 and 995 for the encrypted versions of imap and pop3.
+If you have a firewall setup like me then you need to allow ports 993 and 995 for the encrypted versions of imap and pop3.

 Future things to do are to install a Spam control system and a Webmail application.